When is Lucifer season 5 on Netflix? What’s going to happen?

 Ah, the million greenback query!

-At current there’s nonetheless no confirmed launch date for the finale season, nevertheless we’re predicting that Lucifer season 5 will probably be launched on Netflix within the spring or the summer time of 2020.
-Nonetheless, because it’s the ultimate season, Netflix might select to delay the discharge additional to construct anticipation.
+At current there may be nonetheless no confirmed launch date for the finale season, nonetheless we’re predicting that Lucifer season 5 can be launched on Netflix within the spring or the summer time of 2020.
+Nonetheless, because it’s the ultimate season, Netflix could select to delay the discharge additional to construct anticipation.

 What we do know, is filming is nicely underway…